Retrofuturism

-Retrofuturism (adjective retrofuturistic, retrofuturist, or retrofuture) is a movement in the creative arts emphasizing and harking back to depictions of the future as produced in earlier eras.
-If futurism is an artistic movement anticipating upcoming technological advancements, retrofuturism is the remembering of that anticipation.
+Retrofuturism (adjective retrofuturistic, retrofuturist, or retrofuture) is a movement in the creative arts emphasizing depictions of the future as produced in earlier eras.
+As opposed to futurism, which is an artistic movement anticipating upcoming technological advancements, retrofuturism is the remembering of that anticipation.
 Characterized by a blend of old-fashioned "retro styles" with futuristic technology, retrofuturism explores the themes of tension between past and future, and between the alienating and empowering effects of technology.
 Primarily reflected in artistic creations and modified technologies that realize the imagined artifacts of its parallel reality, retrofuturism can be seen as "an animating perspective on the world".

-Retro-futurism became especially prevalent in the early 2020s in terms of culture, transport, architecture, and entertainment.
+Retrofuturism became especially prevalent in the early 2020s in terms of culture, transport, architecture, and entertainment.

 Etymology

 The word retrofuturism is formed by the addition of the prefix "retro" from the Latin language, which gives the meaning of "backwards" to the word "future", a word also originating from Latin.

 According to the Historical Dictionary of Science Fiction, the earliest use of any related term is 1981, when Trouser Press reviewed a concert where the band's lead singer "resembles an interplanetary go-go dancer....
 The rest of the band looks similarly retro-futurist, drawing camp inspirations from both Flash Gordon movies and a mod, 'swinging London' look."
 The Oxford English Dictionary quotes an early use of the term in a Bloomingdales advertisement in a 1983 issue of The New York Times.
 The ad talks of jewellery that is "silverized steel and sleek grey linked for a retro-futuristic look".
-In an example more related to retrofuturism as an exploration of past visions of the future, the term appears in the form of “retro-futurist” in a 1986 review of the film Brazil in The New Yorker.
-Critic Pauline Kael writes, "[Terry Gilliam] presents a retro-futurist fantasy."
+An example more related to retrofuturism as an exploration of past visions of the future appears in a 1986 review of the film Brazil in The New Yorker; critic Pauline Kael writes, "Terry Gilliam presents a retro-futurist fantasy."